maccergit/Rosalind/README.md

 ## Bioinformatics Armory
 Supplement to Bioinformatics Stronghold, showing the use of open source libraries to solve bioinformatics problems.

-## Wiki
+### Wiki
-Much of the discussion of the problems will be done in the associated wiki page for this project
+This repo includes a Wiki with detailed documentation - to explore the Wiki, select the "Wiki" tab in the repo or follow this link : https://github.com/maccergit/Rosalind/wiki